-Before starting or programming the system to start, turn the vehicle's climate control system to heat and the air distribution to \$\vec{\pm}\$?
+Before starting or programming the system to start, turn the vehicle's climate control system to heat and the air distribution to \$\fomale{W}\$.

 Switch off when not required.
-Heating stops automatically after approx. 2 hours of continuous use, and will also cease to operate if the vehicle fuel level drops too low.
+Heating stops automatically after the programmed runtime.
+It will also cease to operate if the vehicle fuel level drops too low.

 During operation, power from the vehicle battery is used.
+The driving time should therefore be at least as long as the heating time.
 For short journey times, check the battery regularly and recharge if necessary.